lucifurious/kisma/README.md

 This framework is NOT designed for ultra-fast performance.
 While the code is, for the most part, stream-lined and fast, I'm sure there are areas where it could be improved to make it faster.
 However, I've focused on readability and consistency over speed.
 Can you use this framework for your web site?
 Absolutely.
 Will it handle thousands of requests per second?
 No clue.

-* Small footprint
+* Fully leverage PHP namespaces
 * Consistent interface to all objects
-* Completely extensible
+* Completely extensible from the base up
-* Distribute in a Phar archive
+* Usable from any other framework
+* Use built-in PHP library calls whenever possible for speed

 Features
 ========